quietboil/include-sql/README.md

 # Example

-As include-sql is not intended to be used directly, to illustrate of the entire workflow we'll use [include-sqlite-sql][3].
+As include-sql is not intended to be used directly, to illustrate the workflow we'll use [include-sqlite-sql][3].

 Include `include-sqlite-sql` as a dependency: